What Does Shatter Mean?

 Shatter extracts often have a glass-like appearance, hence the nickname ‘shatter’.
 Some people also refer to shatter as 'ice'.
 It is widely known for being pure and clean.

-The extract shatter is typically a concentrate that contains exceedingly high levels of tetrahydrocannabinol (THC) and cannabidiol (CBD).
+The extract shatter typically contains exceedingly high levels of tetrahydrocannabinol (THC) and cannabidiol (CBD).

 As for the physical appearance of shatter, most shatter extracts are amber in color and have a distinct transparency.
 Many people think that shatter resembles caramel candy.
 A combination of heat, moisture, and high terpene content in the cannabis strain used to create the shatter is what gives it its visually clear appearance.